Theatrical makeup: Skin

 If a performer's skin is perfectly toned, makeup spreads smoothly and adheres easily.
 Dry skin or oily skin is dealt with prior to makeup application; otherwise, the makeup appears blotchy or smeared due to variations in absorption.
 Performers with dry skin use a moisturizer daily and after their faces have been cleansed following a performance.
-Performers with oily complexions use a facial toner wipe or astringent to remove the oil and allow a smooth application.
+Performers with oily complexions use a facial toner wipe or astringent to remove the oil and allow smooth application.

 Skin has four basic tones: brown, fair, pink and olive.
 Individuals with fair, pink, and olive skin tones use olive, beige, or suntan bases.
 Makeup artist and performers select shades compatible with the natural skin tone, but the base is one to several shades deeper.
 Performers with predominately pink or ruddy complexions use base colors with cool undertones.
 The character, size of the theatre, and light intensity will determine the tone depth of the foundation.

 A thin layer of base makeup is applied to the neck, ears, and face using a white rubber sponge or fingers.
 A heavy application of base appears aged and creepy.